sueszli/repetitive-neural-nonsense/README.md

 _steps:_

+-   register group and algorithm on tuwel, register organization on "codabench" ✅
 -   download dataset ✅

--   register organization on "codabench" ✅
--   implement the a GRU model + an algorithm of your choice, based on the "ebnerd-benchmark" and "recommenders" repository
+-   implement 3 algorithms:

+    -   baseline model from the repository "NRMS on EB-NeRD" from "ebnerd-benchmark"
+    -   "gru" from "recommenders"
+    -   algorithm of choice

--   improve. check out "beyond metrics" section in the "ebnerd-benchmark" repository
+-   improve: check out "beyond metrics" section in the "ebnerd-benchmark" repository
--   test
 -   write report pdf
 -   submit to "codabench"
 -   submit to gitlab, add "final" tag